esthicodes/Awesome-Swiss-German/README.md

 [kahoot.it](http://kahoot.it/)

 https://meta.stackexchange.com/questions/38915/creating-an-image-link-in-markdown-format
-An audio tool(Siri Annotation Analyst to help us improve the way people and machines interact.) that allows you to manually load up [Swiss German](https://www.youtube.com/shorts/lVCv6C8dTSI) in Italian, Chinese, Korean, Norwegian, Swedish, Danish, Finnish, Dutch, Swiss French, Swiss Italian, Austrian German, Flemish, Hebrew, [Irish](https://www.youtube.com/watch?v=K7tKje_5M3M).
+An audio tool(Siri Annotation Analyst to help us improve the way people and machines interact.) that allows you to manually load up [Swiss German](https://www.youtube.com/shorts/lVCv6C8dTSI) in Italian, Chinese, Korean, Norwegian, Swedish, Danish, Finnish, Dutch, French Swiss French, Swiss Italian, Austrian German, Flemish, Hebrew, Russian, [Irish](https://www.youtube.com/watch?v=K7tKje_5M3M).

+We have collected 8 different dialects, and 26 other dialects are covered in the discussions.

 ## Interacting with your Devices